umudikk/fookie/docs/README.md

 ```
 ## Role

 role have to return boolean. when returned false a role, modifies run and manipulate the paylod.
 This is necessary for security.
-For example, if a user is not an admin, you do not want to give all the data and you make paging.
+For example, if a user is not an admin, you do not want to give all the data and you make pagination.

 ```javascript